SamAtkinsonModeste/-Random-Quotes-FSJS-P1/README.md

 - Live Site URL: [Project 1 Random Quotes](https://samatkinsonmodeste.github.io/Random-Quotes-FSJS-P1/)

 ## The Process for this Project
-- A variable called **Quotes** value is an array containing objects with various key value pairs.
+- A variable called **Quotes**'s value is an array containing objects with various key value pairs.
 - A function called **getRandomQuote** used **Math.floor** and **Math.random** to return a random index of the **Quotes** array.
 - A function called **randomColours** used **Math.floor** and **Math.random** for three variables called **red, green and blue** to represent each colour value in CSS **RGB** colour model.
 - A function called **printQuote** was used to call the **getRandomQuote**, and with a variable, each value of the objects of the **Quotes** array were inserted into a **template literal** .